Evaluation of loss of response to therapy

 Antibodies to ustekinumab (ATU) absent | ATU present | |

-Presence of ustekinumab at concentrations greater than 1 mcg/mL may impair detection of antibodies to ustekinumab (ATU), as the ATU assay is not drug tolerant.
-This assay measures free ATU.
-This assay does not measure ATU bound to UTK (immunocomplexes).
+Presence of UTK at concentrations greater than 1 mcg/mL may impair detection of ATU, as the ATU assay is not drug tolerant.

 Elevated rheumatoid factor (RF) may falsely increase results of ATU.
-During validation studies, negative ATU samples remained negative and positive ATU samples remained positive; however the quantitative result differed by more than 20% when compared to the non-RF spiked original samples.
+During validation studies, negative ATU samples remained negative and positive ATU samples remained positive; however, the quantitative result differed by more than 20% when compared to the non-RF spiked original samples.
 If patients are positive for RF, clinical correlation is recommended for ATU test interpretation.

 1. Stelara (ustekinumab).
 Package insert: Prescribing information.
 Janssen Pharmaceuticals; revised 03/2020

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 83520